 In 1982, Mitterrand launched an international competition to create such a centerpiece for La Défense.
 The competition attracted 424 entries, and in 1983 a scheme by Danish architect Johann Otto von Spreckelsen was chosen as the winner.

 Von Spreckelsen designed an enormous arch that looks like a giant hollow cube.
 Construction started in 1984 and the arch was completed in 1989, just in time for the bicentennial celebration of the French Revolution.

-The arch is gigantic: it is twice the size of the Arc de Triomphe and its archway is large enough to fit the Notre-Dame Cathedral.
-The concrete structure rises to a height of 110 meters (361 ft) and it has a width of 106 meters (348 ft).
+The arch is gigantic: it is twice the size of the Arc de Triomphe, and its archway is large enough to fit the Notre-Dame Cathedral.
+The concrete structure rises to a height of 110 meters (361 feet) and it has a width of 106 meters (348 feet).
 The sides are 19 meters wide and contain offices and conference rooms.